RocketSoftware/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 **Editing data files**

-You can edit data files using one of two available Micro Focus Data File Editor tools.
+You can edit data files using one of two available Rocket Data File Editor tools.

 By default, Visual Studio is configured to use the new Data File Tools utility.
 To check where this is enabled: